allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 }
 ```

-**Third problem** with reversed notation is poor auto-completion in an IDE.
+**The third problem** with reversed notation is poor auto-completion in an IDE.
-In standard notation, you start from a type name and it’s easy to find a type.
+In standard notation, you start from a type name, and it’s easy to find a type.
 Once you pick a type, an IDE gives you several suggestions about a variable name,
 derived from selected type.
-So you can easily type variables like this:
+So you can quickly type variables like this:

 ```java
 MongoExperimentsRepository repository